hackwin/httpd-analytics/README.md

 # httpd-analytics
-Custom log format and insertion into database tables Support for apache.access.log and php_error.log
+Custom log format and insertion into database tables.
+Support for apache.access.log and php_error.log